Bullet Journal 101: How to Bujo Like a Pro

 For those who are short on time but love the idea of bullet journals, one way to optimize your bullet journal spreads is to go minimalist!
 Minimalist bullet journal spreads contain minimal art and color.
 Without fancy art and colors, you save a lot of time and energy in creating your bullet journal spreads.

-Here are some examples of beautiful minimalist bullet journal spreads.
+Here are some examples of beautiful minimalist bujo spreads.

 If you’d like to set up a minimalist bullet journal, here is a great post with over 9 minimalist bullet journal themes written from Erin at The Petite Planner.